A Nation Yearning for Hope and Healing

 In 2014, Northern Iraq was systematically targeted and attacked.
-Home to most of Iraq’s ethnic and religious minorities, more than 800,000 people were forcibly displaced (known as Daesh).
+Home to most of Iraq’s ethnic and religious minorities, more than 800,000 people (known as Daesh) were forcibly displaced.
 ISIS groups destroyed villages and cities.
-Thousands were killed, and still more were raped, trafficked (sold locally and abroad), and trained as soldiers.
+Thousands were killed, and thousands more were raped, trafficked (sold locally and abroad), or forced to become soldiers.

 Join with us in restoring honor to a generation ravaged by war.
 Love Iraq!